Albanian Riviera Road Trip on the SH8: A Breathtaking Drive from Vlorë to Sarandë via Llogara Pass

 Don’t treat this like a city commute—driving the SH8 is a commitment, and a few extra items will make the ride easier, safer, and more fun.

-• Time & Patience: This road rewards those who slow down.
+Time & Patience: This road rewards those who slow down.
 Don’t schedule tight transfers or plan on rushing.
-The SH8 unfolds at its own pace.
+To give you a real-world example, it took us a good three hours just to get from the Llogara viewpoint to our destination at Tamo’s Farm.
+The SH8 dictates its own pace.

 Albanian Riviera Road Trip Itinerary: Driving the SH8 from Vlorë to Sarandë